distantorigin/miriani-next/README.md

 ## Support

 For any issues, questions, or feedback, feel free to open an issue on this repository.
-If you'd like to talk to other MirianiNext users, tune a metafrequency communicator to channel 7.07 in-game.
+If you'd like to talk to other Miriani-Next users, tune a metafrequency communicator to channel 7.07 in-game.

 ## License